All Products

 • Debian 8.x 64-bit

-If you have extreme performance requirements and meet all the following conditions, you can use a CPFS-POSIX client:
+If you require extreme performance and your environment meets all the following conditions, use a CPFS-POSIX client:

 • You do not rely on the Container Storage Interface (CSI) to access CPFS.